|

 and HAPPYNEX, LLC, Rhode Island, USA, all rights reserved.
 The original HAPPYNEX® violin and viola

-sling is patent pending.
+sling is patented in the USA.
 Happynex® is a registered trademark

 |